giuliroma/cybersecurity_analytics/README.md

 ![Dashboard Screenshot](img/total_attacks.jpg)

 ## NOTE
-The project is not done yet.
+The project is still in progress.
 I may change or add things in the future.